 Better Flash Lights

 What is better than one light?
 Two.
 Two lights allow you to create depth and dimension in your images.
 Essentially all photography is two dimensional.
-But the problem is we attempt to showcase a three dimensional scene in that two-dimensional frame.
+But the problem is we attempt to showcase a three-dimensional scene in that two-dimensional frame.

-With a single light you can play around and make some interesting compositions.
+With a single light, you can play around and make some interesting compositions.
 But essentially, you will be limited in your creativity.
 With two lights you increase your options exponentially.

 You can use one as your key-light, the other as your fill-light and the third could alternatively fill the role of a background light and a backlight.
 A million different combinations of these three lights will allow you to shoot high-key, low-key, contrasty, professional portraits, high-fashion model shoots and every other type of imagery you can think of.